dorktype/LICE/README.md

 ----------------------|:-----------------------------------------------------------
- struct               | Plain structures (no forward declaring) union                | Standard unions (no forward declaring) initializer list     | Works for arrays an structures
+ struct               | Plain structures (no forward declaring) union                | Standard unions (no forward declaring) initializer list     | Works for arrays and structures

 Support for declaring structures and unions inside functions is supported as well as anywhere a typename is expected, e.g a function argument.
 Initializer